-The following were the challenges experienced during the compilation of the 2022/2023 MTREF
+The following were the challenges experienced during the compilation of the 2024/2025 MTREF.

-- The ongoing difficulties in the national and local economy - The need to reprioritize projects and expenditure within the existing limited resource taking into account the current cash flow limitations - Salaries increases for municipal staff - Non-payment of municipal services account - Alignment of 2022/2023 budget to mSCOA - Load Shredding and Continuous increase in Fuel
+- The ongoing difficulties in the national and local economy - The need to reprioritize projects and expenditure within the existing limited resource considering the current cash flow limitations. - Salaries increases for municipal staff. - Non-payment of municipal services account - Alignment of 2024/2025 budget to mSCOA - Load Shedding and Continuous increase in Fuel price.

-The following budget principles and guidelines directly informed the compilation of the 2022/2023 Annual Budget
+The following budget principles and guidelines directly informed the compilation of the 2024/2025 Annual Budget

-- Zero rated budgeting was used on capital budget - Tariff and property rate increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality - Tariffs need to remain or move towards being cost reflective, and should take into account the need to address infrastructure backlogs - the necessary grants to the municipality are reflected in the national and provincial budget and have been gazetted as required by the annual Division of Revenue Act
+- Zero rated budgeting was used on capital budget. - Tariff and property rate increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality. - Tariffs need to remain or move towards being cost reflective and should take into account the need to address infrastructure backlogs. - the necessary grants to the municipality are reflected in the national and provincial budget and have been gazetted as required by the annual Division of Revenue Act